Former NFL Player Tim Green Has A New Opponent — ALS

 Cudkowicz directs the Healey Center for ALS at Massachusetts General Hospital in Boston.
 She says Tim's and other prominent people's involvement and publicity present a great opportunity, as a follow up to the viral ice bucket challenges that raised money for ALS a few years ago.

 "Absolutely I think this is a huge next step," Cudkowicz says.
 "The ice bucket challenge came at the right time.
-The science was exploding but there were no resources for it.
-And suddenly there's this $220 million resource for ALS and it fed this great science and drew in all these new people and new companies for the field."
+The science was exploding, but there were no resources for it.
+And suddenly there's this $220 million resource for ALS, and it fed this great science and drew in all these new people and new companies for the field."

 "But there's still a [funding] gap in getting that great science to patients.
 And that's where Tim's Tackle ALS initiative and the Healey Center are going to partner and hopefully with many other groups, translate that great science into treatment for people."

-"If you have a good life, it's never long enough"
+'If you have a good life, it's never long enough'

 Later, on the day I visited, Tim sat down at a desk in a large wood-paneled den, indulging his other passion in life — writing.

 He can't type, so he has a sensor on his glasses that highlights letters.
 Then he clicks a mouse and the letters show up on his laptop screen.
 He's working on a kid's baseball book.
-It's a third collaboration with former New York Yankees star Derek Jeter and Tim says they both provide specific areas of expertise.
+It's a third collaboration with former New York Yankees star Derek Jeter, and Tim says they both provide specific areas of expertise.
 Jeter brings baseball realism to the book; Tim draws on his many years of being surrounded by young people.
 Disgusting young people, he laughs.

 "These are kids 10 to 14 years old.
 Tweens," he says.
 "They think vomit is funny.
 [So] somebody has to throw up [in the book], and it's best when they throw up on someone."